Jake Burger Player Props: Marlins vs. Astros

 Jake Burger At The Plate

-- Burger leads Miami with 76 hits, batting .227 this season with 46 extra-base hits.
+- Burger leads Miami in total hits (77) this season while batting .227 with 46 extra-base hits.

-- Among the qualifying hitters in MLB, his batting average ranks 126th, his on-base percentage ranks 129th, and he is ninth in the league in slugging.
+- Among qualified hitters in MLB, his batting average ranks 124th, his on-base percentage ranks 131st, and he is 12th in the league in slugging.

-- Burger will look to extend his five-game hitting streak.
-He's batting .450 in his last outings.
+- Burger will look to extend his six-game hitting streak.
+He's batting .450 during his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.